NEW ACTION1 PLATFORM: NOW WITH MAC OS SUPPORT

 1. On the General tab, provide the exact version number, release date, the OSs it applies to, update type, and other version-specific parameters.
 You can also add EULA if required by a vendor.

-In the Display Name Match field, provide a regular expression that matches the software name as it appears in the Programs and Features.
+In the Display Name Match field, provide a regular expression that matches the software name as it appears in the Apps and Features (or detected by the application parameter detection script).
 Action1 uses it to identify packages already installed on managed endpoints.
 Without proper identification, it will be impossible to detect missing updates or avoid duplicate installation attempts.
 Optionally, provide a broader expression for localized software packages.

 The symbol ^ matches the beginning, $ matches the end.
 For example, type ^Slack$ for an exact match or ^Slack.* to locate all entries starting with Slack.
 Just typing Slack will return all entries containing Slack.
 Don’t forget to add \ before special symbols.
 For example, to ^Node\.js$.
 To learn more about regular expressions and verify entries, check out the Regex 101 website.